kubestellar/kubestellar/docs/content/direct/core-chart.md

 helm uninstall ks-core
 ```

-This will remove KubeFlex, PostgreSQL, Post Create Hooks (PCHs), and all KubeFlex Control Planes (_i.e._, ITSes and WDSes) that were created by the chart.
+This will remove KubeFlex, PostgreSQL, Post Create Hooks (PCHes), and all KubeFlex Control Planes (_i.e._, ITSes and WDSes) that were created by the chart.

 Additionally, if a **Kind** cluster was created with the provide script, it can be deleted with the command: